Markus Söder: Personal life

 Söder and his wife Karin during the 2018 Fastnacht; Söder is dressed as Luitpold, Prince Regent of Bavaria and wearing the uniform of a General of the Kingdom of Bavaria.

 Söder has been married to Karin Baumüller since 1999; Baumüller is one of the owners of Nuremberg-based Baumüller Group, a manufacturer of electric automation and drive systems.
 The couple have three children.
 In addition, Söder has a daughter from an earlier relationship.

-Söder is a member of the Protestant Church in Germany and has described himself as "a believer".
+Söder is a member of the Evangelical Church in Germany and has described himself as "a believer".
 He is also known for his extravagant costumes during the carnival season which have included Shrek and Marilyn Monroe.